 Ginkgo Biloba – Benefits of ginkgo biloba include increased blood flow to the brain (in addition to other vital organs), protection of nerve tissues, and increased brain wave activity.
 Clinical studies have also demonstrated enhanced mood and improved cognitive function.

-A therapeutic, standardized dose of ginkgo biloba can be found in Vital Plan®’s signature Brain Boost herbal supplement for memory protection.
+A therapeutic, standardized dose of ginkgo biloba can be found in Brain Boost, an herbal supplement for memory protection.